Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 ```
 applymovement 36, Route110_Movement_BirchEntrance
 ```
-That is used much later in the scripts file to tell object number 36 (Prof. Birch) to walk on screen.
+This is used much later in the scripts file to tell object number 36 (Prof. Birch) to walk on screen.
 The macro `applymovement` requires you to give it an object id number, so it knows which object to apply the movement to.
 We can rewrite the line to this:
 ```
 applymovement LOCALID_BIRCH, Route110_Movement_BirchEntrance
 ```
-Using the constant `LOCALID_BIRCH` instead of the object id number allows anyone who looks at the code (including you) to know exactly which object you are applying the movement to.
+Using the constant `LOCALID_BIRCH` instead of the object id number allows anyone who looks at the code (including you) to know at a glance exactly which object you are applying the movement to.
 The decomp still reads it as 36, so nothing has fundamentally changed about the code except our ability to read it easier.
 This is an extremely convenient functionality to take advantage of.
 Feel free to define your own constants as needed.

 For Poryscript users, the Route 110 constants would look like this:
 ```